greeeg/redefined.cloud/content/terms/serverless-function/index.en.md

 ---
-title: 'What is a Serverless Function or Lambda Function?'
+title: 'What is a Serverless function or Lambda function?'
-description: ''
+description: 'A Serverless function is a block of code triggered on incoming requests which executes application logic.'
 name: 'Serverless function'
 summary: ''
 keywords: ['serverless', 'serverless function', 'lambda function']